-- Professional services firms, manufacturers and media companies in commercial arbitrations and civil litigation arising from claims of fraud, breach of contract, malpractice, veil piercing and patent infringement – such as US Electronics, Inc. v.
-Sirius Satellite Radio Inc., Keystone Autonics v.
-Sirius Satellite Radio Inc., and In re Extended Stay Hotels Bankruptcy.
+- professional services firms, manufacturers and media companies in commercial arbitrations and civil litigation arising from claims of fraud, breach of contract, malpractice, veil piercing and patent infringement;

-- International financial service and accounting firms in securities fraud cases, hedge fund-related litigation and commercial disputes, including Enron, In re Parmalat Securities Litigation, New York v.
-Grasso, and litigation arising from tax shelter investigations and the Madoff fraud.
+- international financial service and accounting firms in securities fraud cases, hedge fund-related litigation and commercial disputes, including Enron, In re Parmalat Securities Litigation, New York v.
+Grasso, and litigation arising from tax shelter investigations and the Madoff fraud; and

 Recent articles written by Tim include: